-Are there people who rock your world and inspire you to do something?
-Who touch some kind of nerve, challenging your thinking?
-Who tug at your heart or soul, stirring up a new kind of compassion?
+Are there people who rock your world and inspire you to do something for the greater good?
+Who touch a deeper part of yourself and challenge your thinking?
+Who tug at your heart and soul to stir up compassion?
 For me, it’s Bryan Stevenson: lawyer, human rights advocate, and holder of hope in the most dire of circumstances.

 So, who is this man?
 Archbishop Desmond Tutu calls him “America’s young Nelson Mandela.”
 His work and message are changing the landscape of compassion, justice, and mercy.
 Mr. Stevenson has spent much of his career in prisons, jails, and courtrooms fighting for the most vulnerable: the poor, the mentally ill, children, and those unjustly accused and convicted.
 He is working to transform our world, and invites us into that work.